bolohori/earth/readme.md

 [Download WSK](https://github.com/justcoded/web-starter-kit/releases/latest) and run `$ npm install --global gulp && npm install` in that directory to get started.

-To take advantage of earth.com you need to:
+To take advantage of Web Starter Kit you need to:

 1. Download the code.
 2. Install all necessary dependencies if you don't already have them.